Gnoll Docs Back to Dashboard

 First, add the marketplace (one time):

-claude plugin marketplace add aml630/gnoll-claude-plugin
+claude plugin marketplace add aml630/gnoll-plugin

 Then install the plugin: